HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/web_content_libraries/wcm_configure_library_role.md

-# Defining roles within a library
+# Define Roles in a Library

 You can define the access of a user or group for a library to determine who has access to a library, and to define access within the authoring portlet.